MicrosoftDocs/fabric-docs/docs/database/mirrored-database/open-mirroring-partners-ecosystem.md

 # Open mirroring (preview) partner ecosystem

-[Open mirroring](open-mirroring.md) is designed to be extensible, customizable, and open.
+[Open mirroring in Microsoft Fabric (Preview)](open-mirroring.md) is designed to be extensible, customizable, and open.
 It's a powerful feature that extends Mirroring in Fabric based on open Delta Lake table format.
 This capability enables any data providers to write change data directly into a mirrored database item in Microsoft Fabric.

 The following are the open mirroring partners who have already built solutions to integrate with Microsoft Fabric.